Saltanofff/wsl-vagrant-ansible/ansible/Readme.md

     shell: "{{ item.shell }}" # "{{ user.shell}}"
     state: present
   loop:
-    - { name: "alice", uid: 1010, shell: "/bin/bash" }
+    - { name: "alice", uid: 1010, shell: "/bin/bash" } #here is we create iterable as dictionary type
     - { name: "bob", uid: 1011, shell: "/bin/zsh" }
   #loop_control:
   #  loop_var: user
 ```
-- check and test the variable by `ansible -i inventory.yaml all -m debug -a "var=variable_name"`
+- check and test the variable by `ansible -i inventory.yaml all -m debug -a "var=variable_name"`.
+We can use it to explore values of vars on each host
-- always use quote filter to make sure your variables are safe to use with shell, for example in `{{ lookup('ansible.builtin.pipe', 'getent passwd ' ~ (myuser | quote)) }}`,  `quote` wraps the input string in single quotes '...' and escapes any existing single quotes inside the string.
-Therefore, before we execute command - `myuser` variable is expanded safely, e.g. `myuser | quote  →  'john; rm -rf /'`
+- always use quote filter to make sure your variables are safe to use with shell, for example in `{{ lookup('ansible.builtin.pipe', 'getent passwd ' ~ (myuser | quote)) }}`, `~` is string concatination; `quote` wraps the input string in single quotes **'...'** and escapes any existing single quotes inside the string.
+Therefore, before we execute command - `myuser` variable is expanded safely as the string no command injection happens, e.g. `myuser | quote  →  'john; rm -rf /'`.
+Final command is `getent passwd 'john; rm -rf /'`

 #### Special variables
 ##### Magic variables